Share This :

 The Tale of the Endless Text Message

-TeamSnap’s communication features could help.
+TeamSnap’s communication features can help.
 When you send an alert to your team (which you can do from our free mobile app, by the way), everyone receives an instant push notification.
 And if you feel you’re receiving too many notifications from your team, you can easily limit them in your settings.

 From everyone here at TeamSnap, here’s wishing you a safe and happy Halloween!
 If you want to avoid experiencing these horror stories firsthand, start your free 21-day trial of TeamSnap today!

-Kyle Massa is the content associate manager at TeamSnap.
+Kyle Massa is the content manager at TeamSnap.
 Outside of work, you can find him writing, reading and playing guitar for his cats.